Skip to content

 The Quick Reference: Half Measurements

-These are the conversions you'll hit most often when halving a US recipe:
+These are the measurements you'll run into most often when halving a US recipe:

 Original AmountHalved AmountAlso Equals